How to Fill out a Customs Form for International Shipping

 - Passport number and country of issue

-- Persons covered by the statement.
-If it’s your spouse, you are likely to provide their passport number.
+- Persons covered by the statement (if it’s your spouse, you will likely need to provide their passport number)

-- A number of children under 18 years of age.
+- Number of children under 18 years of age

-- You’ll need to describe your intention to move to a destination country and the expected arrival date.
+- Your intention to move to the destination country and the expected arrival date

-- Information about the shipping method (air or sea) usually includes the name of the port or airport, Sea Bill or Air Waybill number, expected date of arrival, container number, and the freight forwarder transporting your household goods.
+- Information about the shipping method (air or sea), including the name of the port or airport, Sea Bill or Air Waybill number, expected date of arrival, container number, and the freight forwarder transporting your household goods

-- Returning citizens may need to list other countries visited and the period of absence from the destination country.
+- For returning citizens, a list of other countries visited and the period of absence from the destination country

-- You must fill in the details about who will be clearing your personal effects.
+- Details about who will be clearing your personal effects

-- Give information on restricted items in the shipment, including medicines, and the specific amount of the local currency, if applicable.
+- Information on restricted items in the shipment, including medicines and the specific amount of local currency, if applicable

-- A separate sheet might be required to describe the items shipped, covering the estimated price and date of purchase.
+- A separate sheet may be required to describe the items shipped, covering the estimated price and date of purchase.

-Please remember that no single customs form is used worldwide; each country will have its own form.
-Some countries might even have separate forms at the federal level from the local level.
-These forms don’t differ from one another other than language, and you can usually find the form for your destination country on the internet.
+Please remember that no single customs form is used worldwide; each country has its own form.
+Some countries might even have separate forms at the federal and local levels.
+These forms don’t differ much other than by language, and you can usually find the form for your destination country online.

-Please make sure that you fill in your customs declaration fully and accurately.
-A false or suspicious customs declaration form might trigger a manual inspection of your container.
-Though there are random inspections at all ports, only a tiny fraction of containers are manually inspected, so x-ray inspections are common.
+Make sure you fill in your customs declaration fully and accurately.
+A false or suspicious customs declaration might trigger a manual inspection of your container.
+Although there are random inspections at all ports, only a tiny fraction of containers are manually inspected; x-ray inspections are far more common.

-However, if there is a discrepancy between the customs declaration and the contents of the container on the x-ray, or if you have made errors on the customs declaration form, you should expect an inspection.
+However, if there is a discrepancy between the customs declaration and the container contents on the x-ray, or if you have made errors on the customs form, you should expect an inspection.

-These inspections are at the expense of the client.
-It includes the impounding of the container for several days and could delay your delivery by a week or more.
+These inspections are at the client’s expense.
+They include the impounding of the container for several days and could delay your delivery by a week or more.
 We highly recommend that you complete the declaration forms as fully and correctly as possible.

 Are There Any Prohibited Items?